StevenBlack/vocab/readme.md

 ### enervate
-Even though this word sounds as if it denotes "tofrom epidemic. excite or make nervous," it means the opposite— to weaken or take away the energy.
+Even though this word sounds as if it denotes "to make nervous," it means the opposite— to weaken or take away the energy.
 A long and boring lecture can be very enervating, making an audience fall asleep.

 ### enigma